Emergency:

 4. What are the causes of prostate cancer?

-The specific reasons or causes pf prostate cancer are not known yet.
-However, there are several risk factors pertaining to prostate cancer including age.
-Other risk factors include adverse genes and an unhealthy lifestyle.
+The specific reasons or causes of prostate cancer are not known yet.
+However, there are several risk factors pertaining to prostate cancer including:

 5. What are the symptoms of prostate cancer?